 “By the decree of the king and his nobles: …Let everyone call urgently on God.
 Let them give up their evil ways and their violence.
 Who knows?
 God may yet relent and with compassion turn from His fierce anger so that we will not perish.”
 Jonah 3: 7a, 8b, 9

-Jonah was a prophet in Israel.
-One day, God called him to preach to the evil and violent people of Nineveh.
+Jonah was a prophet in Israel, and one day, God called him to preach to the evil and violent people of Nineveh.

 So, Jonah decided to stop running from God.
-The fish spit him up and Jonah, with his second chance from God, immediately headed toward Nineveh, where the entire city responded to God’s message to repent.
+The fish spit him out on a beach, and Jonah, with his second chance from God, immediately headed toward Nineveh, where the entire city responded to God’s message to repent.
 Everyone was convicted of their sin and begged God for mercy.
 In the end, God displayed incredible mercy and spared the city.

 Jonah and the people of Nineveh turned their backs on God.
 They did not deserve a second chance, yet God responded to them with grace and mercy.

 The good news is that no matter how far we run or how much we resist, God’s love will always persist.
-He will continue to reach out to us in hope that we’ll change our mind, our direction and trust in Him – just like Jonah.
+He will continue to reach out to us in hope that we’ll change our minds, our direction, and trust in Him – just like Jonah.